-No matter what your health or performance goal getting enough sleep is a top priority.
-It’s essential to support fat loss, exercise recovery, immune health, muscle mass and detoxification.
+No matter what your health or performance goal getting enough sleep has to be a top priority.
+It’s essential to support fat loss, exercise recovery, immune health, healthy hormones, muscle mass and detoxification.

 1. Get Outside & Move In The Daytime

 A healthy sleep cycle is part of the body’s natural circadian rhythm.
 This is the sleep-wake pattern regulates various physiological changes across the day including the balance of hormones.
 Our biological clock is influenced hugely by light and the invention of artificial light has certainly taken it’s toll by disrupting our circadian health.

 Getting outside first thing in the day and exposing yourself to bright light will support a healthy circadian rhythm.
 Hormones like cortisol will respond to light exposure and as this is the hormone that keeps us alert and awake, it should naturally be higher in the morning.
 Cortisol decreases throughout the day dropping to it’s lowest levels in the evening when it passes the baton to melatonin, our sleep hormone.

 Another important aspect of sound sleep is healthy blood sugar regulation, waking randomly in the night could be due to a drop in blood sugar levels.
 The human body is designed to be active in the day, using muscles and working our cardiovascular system will improve glucose regulation.
 Obviously exercise is perfect for this but even just doing some household chores, DIY or walking will make a difference to glucose uptake into the cells and muscles and therefore have a positive impact on your sleep.